-Maltby returns for his third season as a pro scout with the Red Wings.
-The 39-year-old Cambridge, Ontario, native is responsible for evaluating players at both the NHL and American Hockey League levels currently playing on clubs based in the central United States and Canada.
+Kirk Maltby returns for his sixth season as a pro scout with the Detroit Red Wings.
+The Cambridge, Ontario, native is responsible for evaluating players at both the National Hockey League and American Hockey League levels currently playing on clubs based in the central United States and Canada.
 Maltby’s input is used by Detroit’s management team when considering potential trades and free agent acquisitions.
 He also assists Detroit’s coaching staff with advanced scouting reports on upcoming opponents.

-Kirk and his wife, Wendy, reside in Grosse Pointe with their three children, Ella, Landon and Leighton.
+Kirk and his wife, Wendy, reside in Grosse Pointe, Michigan with their three children, Ella, Landon and Leighton.